helrond/clbsj.org/_posts/2020-10-15-scholar-activist-encounter-traci-west-and-nicholas-johnson.md

 inter-generational conversation plays in this process.

 **Advance registration required**

-<a class="hollow button small" href="https://us02web.zoom.us/meeting/register/tZ0scumqpjopHNddgVfEzLbVKJxurwiVzo_d">Register</a>
+<a class="primary donate button small" href="https://us02web.zoom.us/meeting/register/tZ0scumqpjopHNddgVfEzLbVKJxurwiVzo_d">Register</a>

 Rev. Dr. Traci C. West is professor of Christian ethics and African American studies at Drew University Theological School.
 She is the